2016 Meals Tax Referendum

 What is a Meals Tax?

-A meals tax is a tax on prepared food and beverages (ready-to-eat) at restaurants, lunchrooms, cafeterias, coffee shops, cafes, taverns, delis, push cart operations and hot dog stands
+A meals tax is a tax on all ready-to-eat prepared food and beverages at restaurants, as well as grocery stores, convenience stores and delicatessens.

 - Includes alcoholic and non-alcoholic beverages served with a meal.